phalcon-kit/docs/docs/core/request.md

 In this example:

-- A custom Preflight class is defined, extending Zemit\Di\Injectable.
+- A custom Preflight class is defined, extending PhalconKit\Di\Injectable.
 Within its beforeExecuteRoute method, it checks for preflight requests using isPreflight().
 - If a preflight request is detected, the listener executes the necessary business logic, sends a 204 No Content response, and terminates the request cycle.